-In the event that a motor vehicle insurance policy or workers' compensation policy is deemed to be the primary payor for treatment or services under the terms of this Certificate of Coverage, UPMC Health Plan will make payment for Covered Services that you incur in excess of the maximum allowable coverage under the motor vehicle insurance policy or workers' compensation policy subject to the terms and conditions of this Certificate of Coverage.
+In the event that a motor vehicle insurance policy or workers' compensation policy is deemed to be the primary payor for treatment or services under the terms of this Policy, UPMC Health Plan will make payment for Covered Services that you incur in excess of the maximum allowable coverage under the motor vehicle insurance policy or workers' compensation policy, subject to the terms and limitations set forth herein.

 UPMC Health Plan is not required to determine whether you have other health care benefits or insurance or the amount of benefits payable under any other health care benefits or insurance.
-UPMC Health Plan shall only be responsible for coordination of benefits to the extent that information regarding your other insurance is provided to UPMC Health Plan by you, the University of Pittsburgh, another insurance company, or any other entity or person authorized to provide such information.
+UPMC Health Plan is only responsible for coordination of benefits to the extent that we gather information regarding your other insurance is provided to UPMC Health Plan by you, the school or university which provided this Policy, another insurance company, or any other entity or person authorized to provide such information.

 When you or your family member has more than one insurance provider, UPMC Health Plan follows Coordination of Benefits (COB) standards to determine if UPMC Health Plan is the primary or secondary payer.
 These are standards set by the National Association of Insurance Commissioners (NAIC) and the Medicare Secondary Payer regulations.
 UPMC Health Plan coordinates benefits payable for Covered Services with benefits payable by other plans, consistent with state law.
 Claims submitted to UPMC Health Plan for secondary payment must include the primary carrier's Explanation of Benefits (EOB).
-If UPMC Health Plan is your secondary plan and your primary plan has a limited network, UPMC Health Plan shall cover benefits in accordance with your primary plan's network, except for Emergency Services or services that have been Prior Authorized by your primary plan.
+If UPMC Health Plan is your secondary plan and your primary plan has a limited network, UPMC Health Plan shall cover benefits in accordance with your primary plan's network, except for emergency services or services that have been prior authorized by your primary plan.